cosmicjs/gatsby-blog-cosmicjs/README.md

 ```

 ## Deploy to Netlify
-You can deploy to Netlify in a few steps using thier CLI.
+You can deploy to Netlify in a few steps using their CLI.
 Run the following commands from the root folder.
 ```
 npm i -g netlify-cli
 netlify deploy